-Executive Chairman, Board, East Office of Finnish Industries; Consultative Partner, Nokia Corporation; Prime Minister of Finland (1991-1995)
+Executive Chairman of the Board, East Office of Finnish Industries; Prime Minister of Finland (1991-1995)

 Esko Aho is the Executive Chairman of the Board at East Office of Finnish Industries, a non-profit company of 25 leading Finnish corporations.
 East Office works to support the activities of its member corporations in the Russian market and promote Finnish industrial companies as partners for Russian firms seeking to increase their own domestic and global reach.
 Mr. Aho also chairs the board of Finnish-Russian Chamber of Commerce (FRCC) and the joint board of directors of Business Team for Russia, a partnership between the FRCC, East Office, Finland Chamber of Commerce and the Confederation of Finnish Industries EK.
 In addition, he is Consultative Partner at Nokia.
 Mr. Aho’s other domestic and international activities are coordinated through his private consulting company Verbatum Oy.